 Asado Steak and Chimichurri*

-- 4- 10 to12 ounce grass fed steak of your choice
+- 4- 10 to12 ounce grass fed steaks of your choice

 - Sea salt to taste

-- BBQ- charcoal make sure that all coals are white , if you have gas keep on medium even heat, wood is the best just wait until the flames have subsided.
+- BBQ- If you use charcoal make sure that all coals are white , if you have gas keep on medium even heat, wood is the best just wait until the flames have subsided.
 The meat should be a bit charred but not burnt or greasy.

-• 1 head garlic roasted and squeezed out
+• 1 whole garlic roasted and squeezed out

 • 1/4 cup lemon